Cinnamon Apple Bread Recipe

 - Flour – I think all-purpose flour works best for this cake.
 So, do not use anything else.

-- Eggs - Always use large eggs, about 60 grams in weight, for the best results.
+- Eggs – Always use large eggs, weighing about 60 grams, for the best results.

-- Spices - The flavors we have here of cinnamon, ground ginger and nutmeg remind me of an apple pie.
-You can also add ½ teaspoon of pumpkin spice or gingerbread spice to the apples and flour.
+- Spices – The flavors we have here of cinnamon, ground ginger, and nutmeg remind me of an apple pie.
+You can also add 1/2 tsp of pumpkin spice or gingerbread spice to the apples and flour.

 Apples

-Pro tip - It's best to cut the apples small so you can cut the bread into neat slices.
+Pro tip – It’s best to cut the apples into small pieces so you can cut the bread into neat slices.
 Or you will have rough edges.

-- Apple pie mixture - Place the apple in a bowl, add the salt, cinnamon powder, ground ginger, and nutmeg - Combine well.
-Cover with plastic wrap to prevent oxidization and set aside.
+- Apple pie mixture – Place the apples in a bowl, add the salt, cinnamon powder, ground ginger, and nutmeg, and combine well.
+Cover with plastic wrap to prevent oxidation and set aside.

 - Dry ingredients – In a bowl, combine the flour, baking powder, baking soda, cinnamon powder, ground ginger, nutmeg, and salt.

-- Wet ingredients - In a bowl of a stand mixer with the paddle attachment or a hand mixer whip the eggs for a minute.
+- Wet ingredients – In the bowl of a stand mixer with the paddle attachment or a hand mixer, whip the eggs for a minute.
 Then, gradually add both the brown and white sugar.
 Whip until sugar is almost dissolved.
-Next, gradually add the oil followed by the vanilla extract.
+Next, gradually add the oil, followed by the vanilla extract.

 - Wet to dry – Next, add the flour in three batches and combine well.
 Finally, add the chopped apples and nuts (pecans or walnuts).